software-patterns/workshop/README.md

 A [pattern language](https://groupworksdeck.org/pattern-language) for humanizing computer systems.

-Here, "humanizing" refers to the effect that computers have on people and their relationships with each other.
+Here, "humanizing" refers to the effect that computers should have on people and their relationships with each other.
 It does *not* imply "making computers more human-like".

 # Why